rockstor/rockstor-doc/multi_period_snapshots.rst

 snapshots by using the *Maximum count* feature on each snapshot task.

-From the *mouse over tooltip* on the WebUI we have *"Older snapshots beyond this number and created by this task will be deleted"*
+From the *mouse over tooltip* on the WebUI we have *"Older snapshots beyond this number and created by this task will be deleted."*